 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in physics that prepares students for careers in science, computing, engineering, teaching, and research.
+The University offers a bachelor of science (B.S.) in physics that prepares students for careers in science, computing, engineering, teaching, and research.

 Students who have a passion for understanding how things work and enjoy scientific experiments and mathematics should consider studying physics.
 Physics seeks to better human knowledge of matter and energy in the universe, from atomic nuclei to galaxy clusters, and to apply this knowledge in the development of new technologies.